Clarendon Station Upgrade

 Public art at Clarendon Station

-The artwork Marrang Ngurra Biyanila adorns the waiting areas on both platforms at Clarendon Station.
-Leanne Watson Redpath collaborated with creatives Tina Barahanos and Alexandra Byrne, combining their shared love of the environment with a mutual desire for truth telling and healing.
+A welcomed addition to Clarendon Station is the refreshed waiting areas on both platforms.
+The project team engaged local Dharug woman Leanne Watson Redpath and artists Tina Barahanos and Alexandra Byrne who collaborated to create the artwork Marrang Ngurra Biyanila.
+The art concept demonstrates their shared love of the environment with a mutual desire for truth telling and healing.

-Uniting to learn and heal Country, their artwork acknowledges the hurt experienced by the Dharug people during the colonisation of the Hawkesbury.
+United to learn and heal Country, the artwork acknowledges the hurt experienced by the Dharug people during the colonisation of the Hawkesbury.
 Marrang Ngurra Biyanila, meaning “sand camp healing” shows this landscape.
 The Waradah represents healing, lorikeets and flora reflect the local environment, and meeting places bringing the community together.
 The meanings of Aboriginal words embedded throughout the artwork is listed below.

 Aboriginal words